 Now that you’re ready to go, all that’s left is to enable your local inventory ads.
-You can do this by accessing your Adwords account.
+You can do this by accessing your Google Ads account.
 From here, access the shopping campaign you want, navigate to Settings, then select Shopping Settings (Advanced).

 Now, simply check the enable local inventory ads box and you’re good to go!

 Seven Strategies for Successful Local Inventory Ad Campaigns

 Here are some techniques you can implement into your own Google Local Inventory Ad Strategy.

 Use a location extension bid modifier to increase bids for shoppers close to your stores.